dbrrr/blog/_posts/2024-10-05-greenhouse-noise.markdown

 Earlier in this post I contrasted noise vs efficiency -- it can be easy to see "high noise" as "inefficient", but I think that's wrong.
 By analogy, a team of special forces might efficiently adapt to a chaotic battlefield; those fresh out of bootcamp might not, and their inability to do so might _introduce_ additional chaos.
 This is how I think of the greenhouse effect -- it's not necessarily noise itself which creates inefficiency, but the _the additional noise_ which arises **as a consequence of** the greenhouse effect which contributes.

 In the struggle of Value to reach the customer, how many things does it bump into along the way?

-In Part 2 I will share some thoughts on behaviours which I find are greenhouse-contributing.